 Without the use of a support harness it’s more likely for injury to occur with your canine should a bad fall happen.
-Falling happens all too often, and it can leave us pet owners heartbroken.
+Falling happens all too often, especially with aging dogs or those with conditions that cause mobility to decrease, and it can leave us pet owners heartbroken.

 The worst part is in most cases it’s preventable.

-If your dog is recovering from a surgery, or even if they have a handicap, a support harnesses to assist them can be a great option to make their everyday life easier.
+If your dog is recovering from surgery, or even if they have a handicap, a support harness to assist them can be a great option to make their everyday life easier.

 Also, you can use this harness for helping your dog get up when trying to stand from a sitting or lying position.
 Standing, in general, can even become a difficult task for older dogs dealing with arthritis.

 There are many ways we can help our senior dogs live the best life possible, so let’s take advantage of them!